YoungXinyu1802/YoungXinyu1802.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 💬 About Me

 Hi!
 My name is Xinyu Yang (杨心妤), a first-year Information Science PhD student at Cornell University, advised by [Prof. Yian Yin](https://www.yianyin.net/).
-My research interest lies in Science of Science, Data Science, AI for Common Good, and Computational Social Science.
+I am broadly interested in Data Science, Network Science, Machine Learning and Science of Science.
 At present, my focus lies in conducting large-scale scientific data analyses using cutting-edge computational and machine learning techniques.

 Previously, I got my bachelor's degree in Computer Science and Technology from Zhejiang University, China.
 During my undergraduate, I was fortunate to be a research intern at [Stanford AI Lab](https://ai.stanford.edu/) advised by [Prof. James Zou](https://www.james-zou.com/).
-I also experienced a wonderful research internship at Zhejiang University DCD Lab advised by [Prof. Fei Wu](https://person.zju.edu.cn/en/wufei).
+I also experienced a wonderful research internship at Zhejiang University DCD Lab advised by [Prof. Fei Wu](https://scholar.google.com/citations?user=XJLn4MYAAAAJ&hl=en).

 <!-- My research interest lies in Computational Social Science, Science of Science, Data Science and AI for social good.
 At present, my focus lies in conducting large-scale scientific data analyses using cutting-edge computational and machine learning techniques. -->
 <!-- Through this, he aims to gain a deeper understanding of the principles of science and innovation, with the ultimate goal of making meaningful contributions to society.